My girlfriend Nicole Marcos sitting atop Lunch Roc...

 Luch Rock may be access from either climbers loop enterance.
 From the second climbers loop trail kisok follow the trail up the hillside to the base of the wall.
 Continue to the climbers right along the base of the wall following the climbers loop about 100 feet.
 This should position you at the base of lunch rock.
 Scramble up the rocks to the top.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lunch Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lunch Rock:

 Featured Route For Lunch Rock

 True Skyline Arete 5.8 5b 16 VI- 15 HVS 4c California

 In Messier's no-longer-available online guide to Mission Gorge, pro for the True Skyline Arete is listed as being the same as that for Skyline Arete.
 This needs some clarification.
 Although I've led the true arete several times, pro is hard to come by.
 The bolts of Skyline Arete are well to the left and the bolts of Orange Walk are well to the right, so you'll wander a bit on lead.
 The crux is simply staying on the arete, rather than climbing the face.
 If just leading at the grade, this one...[more]
 Browse More Classics in California

 Mission Gorge, Lunch Rock Area.

 Aug 11, 2006

 Lunch rock also means that climbers leave their TRs up while they eat lunch.
 One time I asked a climber if I could lead up next to his abandoned TR.
 He said no. I should have pulled it.
 This is a very popular area, please have respect by climbing the routes and cleaning your gear in a timely manner so others can enjoy the climbs as well.
 If a climb in this area is on your tick list, get here early or wait.

 By Bill Olszewski